zelaznik/es_notes/real_world/zero_downtime.md

     DIFF
     ```

   - Now open up Chirp's development environment in your browser.
 Check that the [patient search](http://icisstaff.localhost/chirp/patients?searchTerm=O%27Brien) still works as expected.
 You should see exactly one search result, "Conan O'Brien".
-I've included a link that still